MarufZak/study-logs/nodejs-design-patterns/README.md

   ```

   - Answer
     2, then 1.
-Because the onFulfilled and onRejected callbacks are guaranteed to be invoked asynchronously.
+Because the onFulfilled and onRejected callbacks are guaranteed to be invoked asynchronously, later than the synchronous code in the event loop cycle.